 The physician or health care provider is required to promptly report any FDA action(s) regarding the HUD to the IRB.

-Modifications to the HUD
+Amendments to the HUD

 Humanitarian Use Device (HUD) Designation Program: